agussarsson/sir-lancebot/report.md

 | **writing code** | 4h | 3h | 8h | 3h |
 | **running code** | 1h | 1h | 1h | 2h |

-For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds 30 minutes.

 **Andre:** I had severe issues with setting up the environment so I could run the code.
 The documentation fails to warn about the issues that will arise from trying to set up a development environment on Windows.
 The start of the project for me was trying and failing to set up docker and poetry dependency manager.
 After some debugging I determined that the main issue was that Windows 10 Home edition does not have HyperV which is essential for WSL2 which docker runs on.
 The choice of using docker ultimately made it harder for development on Windows.
 However, fortunately, the code could be run without docker, but this also required setting up Poetry which took some time as well.

 ## Overview of issue(s) and work done.